Key Capabilities

 )

-Optimized for adding content to the end of a file.
+Optimized for adding content to the end of a file without modifying existing content.

 FileAppendTaskExecutionConfigData(